 The million dollar question these days is when will interest rates rise and how much that increase will cause bonds values to decrease.

-While bonds are intended to be a safe, their potential decline in value is of great concern.
+While bonds are intended to be safe, their potential decline in value is of great concern.
 They are included in a portfolio to provide security against holding only stocks, which are more volatile.

 We can start with a review of how bonds work.
 That is fairly simple.
 Then we will step outside the theoretical world and observe how bonds have actually performed in the past.